RoseCityRobotics/common_platform/docs/source/operations/advanced/performance_tuning.md

 # Performance Tuning Guide

-This guide covers advanced performance tuning techniques for the PARTS Common Robotics Platform, focusing on motor calibration for straight driving and PID tuning for optimal dynamic response.
+This guide covers advanced performance tuning techniques for the RCR Common Robotics Platform, focusing on motor calibration for straight driving and PID tuning for optimal dynamic response.

 ## Table of Contents